• Skip to primary navigation

 A blend of brown sugar and butter gives this pie its butterscotch flavor and we compliment it with a little coconut extract, toasted coconut and a dash of rum.
 Serve with a nice big helping of freshly whipped cream for a seriously decadent dessert any time of year.

-A recipe for butterscotch pie baked in a pie dish with a slice removed.
+A recipe for homemade butterscotch pie baked in a pie dish with a slice removed.

 Homemade Pie Crust